fbpx

 The term “Major Depressive Disorder” is the formal diagnostic label used in the mental health profession, particularly as defined in diagnostic manuals like the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 It has specific diagnostic criteria that must be met for a diagnosis.

-“Clinical depression,” on the other hand, is a more general day to day term that is often used in both clinical settings and by the general public.
-It refers to the same condition but without necessarily invoking the specific diagnostic criteria of the DSM.
+“Clinical depression,” on the other hand, is a more general term that is often used in clinical settings and by the general public.
+It refers to the same condition but does not necessarily invoke the specific diagnostic criteria of the DSM.

 What Causes Clinical Depression?

-• Genetic Factors: A family history of depression may increase the risk, indicating a genetic link.
+• Genetic Factors: A family history of depression may indicate a genetic link, which would increase the risk.

 • Biochemical Imbalances: Altered levels of neurotransmitters like serotonin and dopamine play a role in mood regulation, and imbalances may contribute to depression.